abraunegg/onedrive/README.md

       Set the directory used to store the configuration files --create-directory ARG
       Create a directory on OneDrive - no sync will be performed.
+  --debug-https
+      Debug OneDrive HTTPS communication.
   --destination-directory ARG
       Destination directory for renamed or move on OneDrive - no sync will be performed.
-  --debug-https
-      Debug OneDrive HTTPS communication.
   --disable-notifications
       Do not use desktop notifications in monitor mode.
-  --display-config
+  --disable-upload-validation
+      Disable upload validation when uploading to OneDrive --display-config
       Display what options the client will use as currently configured - no sync will be performed.
   --display-sync-status
       Display the sync status of the client - no sync will be performed.
-  -d --download-only
+  --download-only -d
-      Only download remote changes --disable-upload-validation
+      Only download remote changes
-      Disable upload validation when uploading to OneDrive --dry-run
+  --dry-run
-      Perform a trial sync with no changes made
+      Perform a trial sync with no changes made --enable-logging
-  --enable-logging
       Enable client activity to a separate log file --force-http-1.1
       Force the use of HTTP 1.1 for all operations --get-O365-drive-id ARG
-      Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --local-first
+      Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --help -h
+      This help information.
+  --local-first
       Synchronize from the local directory source first, before downloading changes from OneDrive.
+  --log-dir ARG
+      Directory where logging output is saved to, needs to end with a slash.
   --logout
       Logout the current user
-  -m --monitor
+  --min-notif-changes ARG
+      Minimum number of pending incoming changes necessary to trigger a desktop notification --monitor -m
-      Keep monitoring for local and remote changes --no-remote-delete
+      Keep monitoring for local and remote changes --monitor-fullscan-frequency ARG
+      Number of sync runs before performing a full local scan of the synced directory --monitor-interval ARG
+      Number of seconds by which each sync operation is undertaken when idle under monitor mode.
+  --monitor-log-frequency ARG
+      Frequency of logging in monitor mode --no-remote-delete
       Do not delete local file 'deletes' from OneDrive when using --upload-only --print-token
-      Print the access token, useful for debugging --resync
+      Print the access token, useful for debugging --remove-directory ARG
-      Forget the last saved state, perform a full sync --remove-directory ARG
       Remove a directory on OneDrive - no sync will be performed.
+  --resync
-  --single-directory ARG
+      Forget the last saved state, perform a full sync --single-directory ARG
       Specify a single local directory within the OneDrive root to sync.
   --skip-dot-files
-      Skip dot files and folders from syncing --skip-symlinks
+      Skip dot files and folders from syncing --skip-file ARG
+      Skip any files that match this pattern from syncing --skip-symlinks
       Skip syncing of symlinks
   --source-directory ARG